Tillerson arrives in Moscow without game plan from G7

 But then came the chemical attack in Khan Sheikhoun, which prompted Trump -- who had hitherto shown no inclination to get involved in international conflicts -- to launch a missile bombardment on a Syrian airbase less than three days later.
 Russia is Syria's main ally, and used the same airfield as a forward operating base.

 Where does the US stand on Syria now?
 The US position on Syria is still not clear.
-Trump has made no public statement on Syriat since last week's missile attack and there have been no press briefings at the Pentagon.
-White House press secretary Sean Spicer said twice Monday that the Trump administration would respond if the regime of Syrian President Bashar al-Assad used barrel bombs against his own people, something that has been a regular occurrence in the six-year civil war.
+Trump has made no public statement on Syria since last week's missile attack and there have been no press briefings at the Pentagon.
+White House press secretary Sean Spicer said twice Monday that the Trump administration would respond if the Assad regime used barrel bombs against his own people, something that has been a regular occurrence in the six-year civil war.
 Aides later clarified that this "did not signal a change in Administration policy."

 What about the role of Assad?
 US ambassador to the UN Nikki Haley suggested regime change in Syria was inevitable.
 But Tillerson appeared more equivocal, saying on Sunday the US priority in Syria was the defeat of ISIS.